justunsix/garden/src/content/docs/notes/770-Photography-Learning-Creative-Photos.md

 ## Taking Great Photos from the Web

-Ontario Cabinet Office Learning.comm - See Course notes in Training folder
+See my course notes in training folder

 ## See Also